 Counselor Caseload (by last name):

-This is my eighth year working in the Counseling Department at Jesuit High School and my third year as the Director of Counseling Services.
-I earned my degree in Liberal Studies from Sacramento State with the intent of teaching in the elementary schools.
+This is my ninth year working in the Counseling Department at Jesuit High School and have held the Director of Counseling Services position since 2017.
+I earned my BA in Liberal Studies from Sacramento State with the intent of teaching in the elementary schools.
 Many years later, I found a home among the wonderful faculty and staff at Jesuit and was inspired to go back to school.
-In 2014, I began my Masters in Educational Counseling and earned my PPS Credential in 2016.
+I began my Masters in Educational Counseling and earned my PPS Credential in 2016.
 I absolutely love working at Jesuit and being a part of this school community.
-I am truly fortunate to be able to continue my work with the students in this new role and look forward to an exciting year.
+I am truly fortunate to be able to continue working with students in this role and look forward to an exciting year.

 - BA Liberal Studies – CSU Sacramento, 2005